 If you have any comments on the file, or the station, please let us know.
 If necessary, you can also contact our regulator, Ofcom.

 The station broadcasts local news bulletins hourly from 0700 until 1830, Monday to Friday.
 Bulletins contain a mix of local stories, sport and weather.
 We also broadcast national news hourly, except for certain exceptional circumstances including our dance music output on Saturday evenings and our sports programming on Saturday afternoons.

-Outside of those hours bulletins containing national and world news, prepared by Sky, are broadcast.
+Outside of those hours bulletins containing national and world news, prepared by Sky News Radio, are broadcast.

 The station broadcasts twenty four hours a day, with programmes as listed here.

 Except in special or exceptional circumstances, our programmes are broadcast from the Black Country.
 On occasion, some programmes may be sourced from elsewhere or may form part of an outside broadcast and, on very rare occasions such as adverse weather, we may use technology to pre-record or broadcast shows in home studios.

 To contact the radio station, you should use the details available on our contact page.